Why Is Good Sleep So Important?

 A 2019 study reports that some types of cognitive behavioral therapy (CBT) are considered to be “the most effective non-pharmacological treatment for chronic insomnia”.
 The study’s authors write that the benefits “seem to result from the patient learning how to support and promote the body’s natural sleep mechanism”.
 For instance, a cognitive behavioral therapist can help an individual learn ways to manage stress that may be keeping them up at night, develop strategies for relaxation, and address any mental health conditions that could be contributing to sleep disturbances.

-If you’re having trouble getting good sleep, a therapist may be able to help.
+If you have a sleep disorder, a therapist may be able to help.
 For those who are looking for a more convenient, cost-effective option for obtaining this type of care, you might consider online therapy.
 With a virtual therapy platform like BetterHelp, for instance, you can meet with a licensed therapist via phone, video call, and/or in-app messaging from the comfort of home—and for a cost that’s comparable to most insurance co-pays.
 Research suggests that online and in-person therapy sessions can offer similar benefits in many cases, so you can generally choose the format that works best for you.

 Takeaway